What is an "active shooter"?

-According to the U.S. Department of Homeland Security, an active shooter is "an individual actively engaged in killing or attempting to kill people in a confined and populated area."
-A Federal Bureau of Investigation (FBI) study identified 250 active shooter incidents in the U.S. from 2000-2017 that killed or wounded a total of 2,217 people.
+According to the U.S. Department of Homeland Security, an active shooter is usually "an individual who is engaged in attempting to kill or harm people in a confined and populated area through the use of firearems."

 The key to stopping workplace violence is to identify and address potential problems before they escalate into a violent outburst.
 That's why you should train employees to recognize warning signs in coworkers and encourage them to report their findings to a supervisor, talk to a member of Human Resources (HR), or use an anonymous reporting avenue.